Mattzobricks/MattzoControllers/src/MTC4BT/README.md

 ### Wired Ethernet

-We support only the W5500 module, one a separate module and one integrated, the waveshare-esp32s3-eth, **any other module or wiring is not supported.**
+We support only the W5500 module, one a separate module, **any other module or wiring is not supported.**

 To select wired or wireless mode a new section in `network_config.json` is introduced and some fields in the `wifi` section are deprecated.